Disease: Types by body system

 Mental illness is a broad, generic label for a category of illnesses that may include affective or emotional instability, behavioral dysregulation, cognitive dysfunction or impairment.
-Specific illnesses known as mental illnesses include major depression, generalized anxiety disorders, schizophrenia, and attention deficit hyperactivity disorder, to name a few.
+Specific illnesses known as mental illnesses include major depression, generalized anxiety disorders, and schizophrenia, to name a few.
 Mental illness can be of biological (e.g., anatomical, chemical, or genetic) or psychological (e.g., trauma or conflict) origin.
 It can impair the affected person's ability to work or study and can harm interpersonal relationship.